Jammu Kashmir – Culture and Tradition

-Costumes of Jammu and Kashmir are well known for their embroidery and intricate designs, which reflects the richness of the culture and landscape of the region.
+Costumes of Jammu and Kashmir are well known for their embroidery and intricate designs, which reflect the richness of the culture and landscape of the region.
 The form of clothing is designed to counter the cold climate of the region.
 Most of the garments are made of wool, silk designed with intricate embroideries and cotton.

 The typical dress of a Kashmiris man both Hindu and Muslim is Pheran, a long loose gown hanging down below the knees.
-The men wear a skullcap, a close-fitting shalwar (Muslims) or churidar pyjama (Pandits).
+The men wear a skullcap, a close-fitting shalwar (Muslims), or churidar pyjama (Pandits).

 Cuisines in Jammu Kashmir

 Kashmiri food is meat-based, slowly cooked for a long time with many exotic spices.
 Although they are the inhabitants of a cold country, Kashmiris abhor the use of intoxicating drinks.
-The traditional green tea with spices and almond known as Kahva is consumed during the winters of Kashmir.
+The traditional green tea with spices and almonds known as Kahva is consumed during the winters of Kashmir.
 A Kashmiri meal ends with a cup of ‘kahva’.

-Kashmiri Pulao is a common dish for Kashmiri vegetarians other dishes are Dum Olav/Dun Aloo, Karam sag and Nadier Palak .
-Also spices, curd and condiments are common ingredients of Kashmiri cuisine.
+Kashmiri Pulao is a common dish for Kashmiri vegetarians other dishes are Dum Olav/Dun Aloo, Karam sag, and Nadier Palak.
+Also, spices, curd, and condiments are common ingredients of Kashmiri cuisine.
 Phirni is a sweet delicacy of Jammu and Kashmir.

 Music and Dances of Jammu Kashmir

-Due to Kashmir’s close proximity to Central Asia, Eastern Asia and Southern Asia, a unique blend of music has evolved encompassing the music of the three regions.
+Due to Kashmir’s close proximity to Central Asia, Eastern Asia, and Southern Asia, a unique blend of music has evolved encompassing the music of the three regions.